Logic: Definitory and strategic rules

-The main focus of most logicians is to investigate the criteria according to which an argument is correct or incorrect.
+The main focus of most logicians is to study the criteria according to which an argument is correct or incorrect.
 A fallacy is committed if these criteria are violated.
 In the case of formal logic, they are known as rules of inference.
-They constitute definitory rules, which determine whether a certain inference is correct or which inferences are allowed.
+They are definitory rules, which determine whether an inference is correct or which inferences are allowed.
 Definitory rules contrast with strategic rules.
-Strategic rules specify which inferential moves are necessary in order to reach a given conclusion based on a certain set of premises.
-This distinction does not just apply to logic but also to various games as well.
-In chess, for example, the definitory rules dictate that bishops may only move diagonally while the strategic rules describe how the allowed moves may be used to win a game, for example, by controlling the center and by defending one's king.A third type of rules concerns empirical descriptive rules.
-They belong to the field of psychology and generalize how people actually draw inferences.
+Strategic rules specify which inferential moves are necessary to reach a given conclusion based on a set of premises.
+This distinction does not just apply to logic but also to games.
+In chess, for example, the definitory rules dictate that bishops may only move diagonally.
+The strategic rules, on the other hand, describe how the allowed moves may be used to win a game, for instance, by controlling the center and by defending one's king.
 It has been argued that logicians should give more emphasis to strategic rules since they are highly relevant for effective reasoning.